ngDocumentor/ngDocumentor/src/assets/mddocs/design.md

 There was another challenge.
 The first versions release did not support a link from within one markdown file to reference another markdown file.
 This was because the markdown rendering component did not add a click handler for any links within the markdown converted HTML.
 A tweak / alteration to the markdown link definition allowed to associate the link change to a hash change.
 Basically, a definition of internal markdown link `[someurl](#/someurl)` instead of this `[someurl](/someurl)` allowed changing the hash instead of page.
 This allowed capture of the hash change using a  eventlistener that could allow triggering of a XHR request function within a markdown file link based on hash value.
 This is a dirty hack but I am open to changing this, if someone can think of a better way.

+On the other side, the links configuration (top, sidebar, footer) can all be specified with just .json configuration file.

 ## Structure